 With a population of 1320, Mustvee is the largest lakeside town, with a little harbour and a sandy beach.
 A little further south along the lake a forlorn WWII memorial, The Grieving Girl (1973), stands by the shore with her head bowed.
 It commemorates the 264 Red Army soldiers buried here in a mass grave.
 There's also a pretty Old Believers church nearby, dating from 1927.

-In the 18th and 19th centuries Russian Old Believers, a sect of the Orthodox Church persecuted for refusing to accept liturgical reforms carried out in 1666, took refuge on the western shores of Lake Peipsi (Chudkoye Ozero in Russian), particularly in Kallaste.
-They founded several coastal villages, namely Kolkja, Kasepää and Varnja, and settled the island of Piirissaar.
+In the 18th and 19th centuries Russian Old Believers (Starovyery) – a breakaway Orthodox sect who were persecuted for refusing to accept liturgical reforms carried out in 1666 – took refuge on the western shores of the lake.
+This intriguing community survives in several coastal villages which they founded, the largest of which is Kallaste.

-Kallaste (pop 1285), 8km north of Alatskivi, is where a settlement of Old Believers has existed since 1720, when the area was known as Red Mountains (Krasniye Gori) because of the red sandstone cliffs, up to 11m high, that surround this town.
-Nearly all the villagers are Russian-speaking.
-There's a large Old Believers’ cemetery at the southern end of town, a sandy beach with small caves, and a lakeside café.
+A settlement of Old Believers has existed in Kallaste since 1720, when the area was known as Krasniye Gori (Red Mountains) because of the red sandstone cliffs, up to 11m high, that surround the town.
+Most of its 819 inhabitants are Russian-speaking.
+It's worth stopping to visit the Old Believers’ cemetery at the southern end of town, and the sandy beach with small caves.

 Kolkja is a village of Russian Old Believers with a dainty, green wooden church and a tiny Old Believers’ Museum in what seems like a private house.
 Other places settled by the Old Believers include Kasepää, Varnja and the island of Piirissaar.